nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-ntqueryinformation.md

         }

-        // Moves the sysProc pointer from the current SYSTEM_PROCESS_INFORMATION entry to the next one in the buffer.
+        // Moves the sysProc pointer from the current SYSTEM_PROCESS_INFORMATION entry to the next one in the buffer. sysProc = reinterpret_cast<SYSTEM_PROCESS_INFORMATION*>(reinterpret_cast<BYTE*>(sysProc) + sysProc->NextEntryOffset);
-        // The reinterpret_cast<BYTE*>(sysProc) allows the code to add NextEntryOffset as a byte offset.
-        // The final reinterpret_cast<SYSTEM_PROCESS_INFORMATION*>(...) converts the byte pointer back to a SYSTEM_PROCESS_INFORMATION* type,
-        // so sysProc can be used as before, but now pointing to the next process entry. sysProc = reinterpret_cast<SYSTEM_PROCESS_INFORMATION*>(reinterpret_cast<BYTE*>(sysProc) + sysProc->NextEntryOffset);
     } while (true);